 AP® Precalculus Score Calculator 2026

-Enter your multiple-choice and free-response points to predict your AP score (1-5) for the 2026 exam cycle.
-This calculator uses the confirmed 2025 raw-score conversion curve -- combining data from both inaugural exam years -- to deliver the most accurate prediction possible.
+Enter your multiple-choice and free-response points to estimate your AP score (1-5) for the 2026 exam cycle.
+This updated calculator reflects the current official exam format, the latest 2025 College Board score distribution, and benchmark score bands inferred from the first two AP Precalculus administrations.

 Jump to Calculator →AP® Precalculus Score Calculator